Ashok0/EnderalVREssentials/README.md

 9. Return to your game and raise your right hand in the air to enter and exit "Selfie Mode".
 You can now see your avatar in third person for taking selfies in VR!

 ## Bodypaint
 Note:  If you like bodypaint, you can actually customize your character with bodypaint and view your bodypaint in VR on your VRIK body.
 You cannot apply bodypaint through RaceMenu, however, as RaceMenu treats paint as overlays which won't work properly with VRIK.
-To use bodypaint, you need to apply the paint directly to your player's skin texture file.
-You can do this through the following steps:
+To use bodypaint, you need to apply the paint directly to your player's skin texture file using the "Equipable Female Tattoo UNP CBBE" mod.
+You can do this through the following steps (female only):
 1. Download a CBBE bodypaint mod of interest from NexusMods.
 2. Unpack the contents and then extract the contents of the .bsa files with [**Bethesda Archive Extractor v0.10**](https://www.nexusmods.com/skyrimspecialedition/mods/974?tab=files).
 3. Open the \textures\ folder from the extracted .bsa files and select a .dds file with the bodypaint you wish to use.
 Open this file in Adobe Photoshop.
 Select Image > Image Size > Set the Width and Height to 2048px and click OK.
 4. Navigate to the \mods\Bijin skin UNP and CBBE\ folder in your Mod Organizer 2 folder.
 Search for "femalebody_1.dds" and open this file in Adobe Photoshop.
-5. Select the Photoshop tab with the bodypaint, then select the entire image with the Rectangular Marquee Tool and then hit Edit > Copy Merged.
+5. Select the Photoshop tab with the bodypaint image, then select the entire image with the Rectangular Marquee Tool and then hit Edit > Copy Merged.
-6. Select the Photoshop tab with the Bijin skin and then hit Edit > Paste.
-Save this file in the following location in your Mod Organizer 2 folder: \mods\Equippable Tattoo Skins UNP + CBBE\textures\actors\character\equipskins\female and overwrite the existing tattoo1.dds file (Do not overwrite your original file or all NPC will have warpaint applied to their skin).
+6. Select the Photoshop tab with the Bijin skin image, then hit Edit > Paste.
+Save this file in the following location in your Mod Organizer 2 folder: \mods\Equippable Tattoo Skins UNP + CBBE\textures\actors\character\equipskins\female\ and overwrite the existing tattoo1.dds file (Do not overwrite your original file or all NPCs will have warpaint applied to their skin!).
 7. Finally, enable "Equippabe Tattoo Skins UNP + CBBE" in Mod Organizer 2 and launch the game!
-8. Travel to a forge and craft your warpaint.
+8. Travel to a forge and craft your warpaint as a tattoo.
 Bodypaint will be added to your inventory where you can apply it to your body in VR and successfully view it on your VRIK body!

 ## Supersampling
 * Supersampling can be done via in-game Supersampling and Contrast Adaptive Sharpening (CAS) via The Sharper Eye mod.
 For optimal image fidelity and performance, in-game Supersampling should always disabled.
 CAS should always be enabled via The Sharper Eye.
 This Wabbajack install is pre-configured to supersample the game using The Sharper Eye.